Courage-1984/Dataset-Forge/README.md

 Dataset Forge is designed with a modular architecture for easy contribution:

 1. **Add new actions**: Create new files in `dataset_forge/actions/`
+2. **Add new menus**: Create new files in `dataset_forge/menus/`
+3. **Add new utilities**: Create new files in `dataset_forge/utils/`
+4. **Follow coding standards**: Use the established patterns and conventions
+5. **Test thoroughly**: Ensure all features work with memory management and parallel processing
+6. **Document features**: Add comprehensive documentation for new capabilities

+### Development Guidelines

+- Follow the modular architecture patterns
+- Use centralized memory management utilities
+- Implement parallel processing for performance
+- Follow the Catppuccin Mocha color scheme
+- Include comprehensive error handling
+- Add progress tracking for long operations
+- Document all public functions with Google-style docstrings